sixty-north/segpy/README.rst

 Segpy Versions
 ==============

-Segpy 2.0 is a complete re-imagining of a SEG Y reader in Python and represents a complete break from Segpy 1.0 in terms of the interface it presents to clients and the implementation behind those interfaces.
+Segpy 2.0 is a complete re-imagining of a SEG Y reader in Python and represents a complete break from the older Segpy 1.0 in terms of the interface it presents to clients and the implementation behind those interfaces.
 Segpy 1.0 should be considered unmaintained legacy software.
 The present and future of Segpy is Segpy 2.